 Among the exhibitions were: Favela Climate Memory; The History of Rivers and of Mata Machado: Unraveling the History of the Mata Machado Community (Young Favela Collective/Casa Favela); Memories of Cerro Corá (Cerro Corá Residents in Motion); Images of Memory and Struggle (Evictions Museum/Vila Autódromo); and Social Gardening for the Elderly: Food Security and Sustainability (Parque Horácio Cordeiro Franco Women’s Movement/Benfica).

-The First Sustainable Favela Festival establishes itself as a sustainability event created by and for favelas, open to all.
-Through its presentation of innovative socio-environmental solutions during an intense day of activities, the Festival positions favelas at the center of solutions to growing socio-environmental challenges, reaffirming their role as key agents in building a more sustainable and equitable future.
-In a space brimming with shared knowledge, the Festival fostered an exchange of ideas and strengthened community bonds between favelas and also with other parts of the city.
+The inaugural Sustainable Favela Festival establishes itself as a sustainability event created by and for favelas, open to all.
+Through its presentation of innovative socio-environmental solutions during an intense day of activities, this festival positions favelas at the center of solutions to growing socio-environmental challenges, reaffirming their role as key agents in building a more sustainable and equitable future.
+In a space brimming with shared knowledge, the festival fostered an exchange of ideas and strengthened community bonds between favelas and also with other parts of the city.
 An event like this holds the power to transform not only these communities but society as a whole.

 See the Official Photos from the 1st Sustainable Favela Festival on Flickr: